j-shelfwood/prj-silicon-voice-cloning/docs/Plan.md

 ## 🚀 **Step 1: Define the Core Pipeline**

-Clearly define which scenario you’re targeting first:
+We have decided to focus on:

-- **Live voice conversion**: Transform a user’s live voice in real-time (e.g., during Discord calls).
+- **Live voice conversion**: Transform a user's live voice in real-time during Discord calls
-- **Text-to-speech (TTS)**: Input text and generate cloned character speech in real-time.
+- Target use case: Voice imitation of character voices (e.g., Uncle Iroh from Avatar)

-_For Discord voice calls (e.g., voice imitation of Uncle Iroh), you'd typically focus initially on live **voice conversion** (microphone input → cloned voice output)._
+_This approach focuses on converting the user's voice characteristics while preserving the speech content, rather than generating speech from text._

 ---